-Each year, more of the money they contributed to your account is yours to keep.
+Each year, more money they contributed to your account is yours.

-This is done to protect the employer should you quit your job shortly after being hired.
+This protects the employer should you quit your job shortly after being hired.

 Does employer 401k match count towards my contribution limit?

-No, the amount of money your employer contributes to your 401k does not count towards your limit.
+No, the amount of money your employer contributes to your account does not count toward your limit.

 I know it can be confusing at times.